isaaceindhoven/GazePublisher/README.md

  * Example: 1
  * This will emit an new event to the hub with the name 'ProductUpdated/1'
  * The payload that will be send is $product
- * The only listerners that will recieve the event are users with the role 'admin' */
+ * The only listeners that will receive the event are users with the role 'admin' */
 $gaze->emit('ProductUpdated/1', $product, 'admin');